blueapple168/filechanger/README.md

 # Filechanger

-Hacky script made for changing file names in bulk for my dad <3
+Hacky scripts made for changing file names in bulk for my dad <3

 - uppercase
 - lowercase
 - replace
 - insert
 - remove

+py-files can be run directly, or via cmd.

 ## Examples
 ### Lowercase